• Skip to primary navigation

 You have a range of choices if you're thinking of adding this vegetable to your meal.

-From fresh salads to delicate dips, endives can complement the dish of your choice excellently.
+From fresh salads to delicate dips, endives can go with the dish of your choice excellently.

 Andrew Gray